Generalized Normalizing Flows via Markov Chains: Stochastic Layers

 In this section, we introduce variational autoencoders (VAEs) as another kind of stochastic layers of a SNF.
 First, we briefly revisit the definition of autoencoders and VAEs.
-Afterwards, we show that a VAE can be viewed as one-layer SNF.
+Afterwards, we show that a VAE can be viewed as a one-layer SNF.

-\paragraph{Autoencoders.} Autoencoders (see \cite{GBC2016} for an overview) are a dimensionality reduction technique inspired by the principal component analysis.
+\paragraph{Autoencoders} Autoencoders are a dimensionality reduction technique inspired by the principal component analysis.
+For an overview, see, e.g. \cite{GBC2016}.
 For $d>n$, an autoencoder is a pair $(E,D)$ of neural networks, consisting of an encoder $E=E_\phi\colon\R^d\to\R^n$ and a decoder $D=D_\theta\colon\R^n\to\R^d$, where $\theta$ and $\phi$ are the neural networks parameters.
 The network $E$ aims to encode samples $x$ from a $d$-dimensional distribution $P_X$ in the lower-dimensional space $\R^n$ such that the decoder $D$ is able to reconstruct them.
 Consequently, it is a necessary assumption that the distribution $P_X$ is approximately concentrated on a $n$-dimensional manifold.
 A possible loss function to train $E_\phi$ and $D_\theta$ is given by

 Using this construction, autoencoders have shown to be very powerful for reduce the dimensionality of very complex datasets.